Squats vs Leg Press

 Getting the Most Out of Your Leg Days

 A key thing to keep in mind is to always warm up before you lift, whether you are doing squats, leg press, or whatever, you need to warm up the body and have it ready to go.
 It is also crucial to remember that the most important aspect of any workout routine is following the principles of progressive overload and smart exercise selection.
 Progressive overload ensures that you gradually increase the stress on your muscles by adding much weight, increasing reps, or changing the exercise's complexity.
 Smart exercise selection involves choosing exercises that effectively target the desired muscle groups and complement your specific goals, including activation of mobility.
-One of the most effective exercises for building lower body strength is the back squat.
+One of the most effective exercises for building lower body strength and muscle growth is the back squat.